MicrochipTech/ATSAMR34_LORAWAN_ASFv3/README.md

 * Drivers, software timer, PDS, PMM and radio drivers for the LoRaWAN stack
 * The facility to support dynamic regional band switching within the supported bands

-The package also contains the **Migration Guide** which provide all the information need to migrate the MLS LoRaWAN applications implemented on MLS_SDK_1_0_P_5 available in SAM platforms (SAMR34, WLR) to MLS_SDK_1_0_P_6.
+The package also contains the **Migration Guide** which provide all the information requested to migrate the MLS LoRaWAN applications implemented on MLS_SDK_1_0_P_5 available in SAM platforms (SAMR34, WLR) to MLS_SDK_1_0_P_6.
 The improvements and bugfixes are listed as well as the MLS API changes.

 MLS provides APIs for following software modules:
 * LoRaWAN MAC Layer (MAC)